ADSHE Level 5 course: Teaching Students with Specific Learning Differences in FE & HE

 The course has gained BDA ATS FE/HE accredited status, allowing progression to a further Level 7 course, should participants wish to become a post-16 assessor in the future.
 Please note, this course does not provide a general teaching qualification to work with Autism Spectrum Condition students, or that for which some HEIs may require for DSA-funded work.

-One of our recent graduates has commented: “The course has been a great experience and it’s been a pleasure to learn from such knowledgeable and supportive tutors.
+“The course has been a great experience and it’s been a pleasure to learn from such knowledgeable and supportive tutors.
 I am looking forward to working alongside you!”